magga2001/Backstreet_cycles/README.md

 Download the APK file from this website

+## Credentials

+To access Firebase and MapBox accounts for our application use the following credentials

+Email: backstreet.cycles.test.user@gmail.com

+Password: iLoveBikes2022;

 ## Seeding and unseeding

 If node_modules does not exist run the command below: